Frequently Asked Questions

 How do I adopt a dog and what does it cost?
 What is included in my adoption fee?
 What kind of payment do you take?

-Our adoption fee is currently $125.
-For that adoption fee you receive a voucher for the spay or neuter of the dog and a Rabies vaccination.
-The $125 fee includes a $50 refundable deposit that is refunded once you provide proof to the shelter that your dog was spayed or neutered.
-You may also choose to donate that $50 to the Spay and Neuter fund so we can get dogs in the shelter pre-vetted.
+Our adoption fee is currently $75.
+For that adoption fee you receive a fully vetted dog who is spayed or neutered, and has had a Rabies vaccination.
+It is also microchipped and heartworm tested, and has either been started on preventative or treatment if it tested positive for heartworms.
 We accept personal checks or correct change when you come in to adopt.
 You must fill out an adoption application in order to adopt.
 To see how to adopt out of state, please see our post below.

 Do you do out of state adoptions, what is the process, and how do I get the dog to me?